Associate Professor of Spanish and Linguistics

 OFFICE: Callaway Center, Rm S512

 Dr. Tuten received his Ph.D. in Hispanic Linguistics from the University of Wisconsin-Madison in 1998.
-His research focuses on questions of language change in Spanish and other Romance languages, with particular attention to how cognitive, social and cultural factors combine to influence change.
+His research in historical sociolinguistics focuses on questions of language change in Spanish and other Romance languages, with particular attention to how social, cultural and political factors interact with cognitive factors to influence change.

 His book Koineization in Medieval Spanish (Mouton de Gruyter) examined the effects of dialect mixing on the history of medieval Castilian, during which many of the key features of the modern language developed.
 Dr. Tuten continues to study dialect contact and mixing but has become increasingly interested in how cultural factors influence the outcomes of dialect/language contact and mixing.
-For instance, he is researching standardization in the early and later history of Spanish, with attention to the contrasts and interactions between koineization (as a "quasi-automatic" process) and standardization (as a more-or-less conscious shaping of the language).
+For instance, he is researching standardization in the medieval and early modern history of Spanish, with attention to the contrasts and interactions between koineization (as a "quasi-automatic" process) and standardization (as a conscious and political shaping of the language).
 He is also interested in how changes in demographic and social mobility in the early modern period combined with changes in social and political ideology to shape change in language usage, particularly the use and development of Spanish address forms.
 Dr. Tuten is also exploring other aspects of the medieval development of Spanish, including the scribal practices which shaped and were shaped by the growing conceptual distinction between Latin and (Castilian) Romance, as well as the nature and limits of standardization of the medieval language.